DigitalHolography/Holovibes/CONTRIBUTING.md

 #### Clang-Format details

 * No brackets in one line ifs
-* Comments should use the doxygen format like the following: /*! \brief This is an example */
+* Comments must use the doxygen format like the following: /*! \brief This is an example */
+* Headers files must have the extention .hh
+* Sources files must have the extention .cc
+* Templated classes must have the extention *.hxx
+* Getters, Setters and inlinable functions must written in *.hh files

 #### Naming style

-* Classes, Structs, Unions, Enums should be named in CamelCase.
+* Classes, Structs, Unions, Enums must be named in CamelCase.
-* Class Members, Variables, Namespaces, Functions, Files should be named in snake_case.
+* Class Members, Variables, Namespaces, Functions, Files must be named in snake_case.
-* A class member getter should be named 'get_{var}'.
+* A class member getter must be named 'get_{var}'.
 Idem for setters.
-* Class members should end with '_' as in 'frame_size_'
+* Class members must end with '_' as in 'frame_size_'

 ### Git